adiikulkarni/FairPlay/README.md

 VENUE_DB_PASSWORD=<your-neon-password>
 ```

-Deploy flow:
+Deployment flow:

-1. Push this repo to GitHub.
+1. Push the repository to GitHub.
-2. In Render, create a new Blueprint and point it at the repo.
+2. In Render, create a new Blueprint and point it at the repository.
-3. Render will read `render.yaml` and create all four services.
+3. Render reads `render.yaml` and creates the frontend plus backend services.
-4. Enter the Neon credentials for the `USER_DB_*` and `VENUE_DB_*` variables.
+4. Enter the PostgreSQL credentials when prompted.
-5. After deploy completes, open the `fairplay-frontend` service URL.

-Important limits on Render free:
+5. Open the frontend URL after deployment finishes.

+The frontend container uses Nginx to proxy `/users`, `/activities`, `/venues`, `/bookings`, and `/owners` to the deployed API gateway, so browser requests stay on the same origin.

+## Render Free-Tier Notes

+- Services can spin down after periods of inactivity.
-- Each free web service spins down after 15 minutes of idle time and can take about a minute to wake up again.
+- The first request after idle time can take around a minute while services wake up.
-- Render grants 750 free instance hours per workspace per calendar month, shared across all free web services.
-- The user service, venue service, and gateway are public web services in this setup because free services cannot receive private-network traffic.

-This makes the free deployment suitable for demos and low traffic, not for a reliable production setup.
-For a smoother deployment on Render, collapse the backend into a single service or move the backend services to paid private instances.
+- The free setup is appropriate for demos and evaluation, not for reliable production traffic.
+- The deployed frontend URL for this repository is https://fairplay-frontend-nn2g.onrender.com/